NMeat/codeware/Linux/CentOS7.md

    CentOS Linux (0-rescue-41bda1dfef7941278145d8fc0d781204) 7 (Core)
    ```

-6. Since the line count starts at 0 and the 4.10 kernel entry is on the second line, set the default boot entry as 0:
+6. Since the line count starts at 0 and the 4.10 kernel entry is on the first line, set the default boot entry as 0:

    ```
    sudo grub2-set-default 0